2004 United States Senate election in Illinois: Withdrew

+Campaign

 Obama vs. Ryan

-As a result of the GOP and Democratic primaries, Democrat Barack Obama was pitted against Republican Jack Ryan.

-Ryan trailed Obama in early polls, after the media reported that Ryan had assigned Justin Warfel, a Ryan campaign worker, to track Obama's appearances.
-The tactic backfired when many people, including Ryan's supporters, criticized this activity.
-Ryan's spokesman apologized, and promised that Warfel would give Obama more space.
-Obama acknowledged that it is standard practice to film an opponent in public, and Obama said he was satisfied with Ryan's decision to have Warfel back off.
+Ryan trailed Obama in early polls and suffered an early setback after the Tribune reported that a Ryan campaign staffer tracked Obama's appearances.
+Although Obama acknowledged that campaign tracking is standard practice in politics, the aggressive use of the tactic by the Ryan campaign was criticized in the Tribune.
+Ryan's spokesman apologized and promised that the tracker would give Obama more space.
+Obama said he was satisfied with Ryan's decision.

-As the campaign progressed, the lawsuit brought by the Chicago Tribune to open child custody files from Ryan's divorce was still continuing.
-Barack Obama's backers emailed reporters about the divorce controversy, but refrained from on-the-record commentary.
-On March 29, 2004, Los Angeles Superior Court Judge Robert Schnider ruled that several of the Ryans' divorce records should be opened to the public, and ruled that a court-appointed referee would later decide which custody files should remain sealed to protect the interests of Ryan's young child.
-A few days later, on April 2, 2004, Barack Obama changed his position about the Ryans' soon-to-be-released divorce records, and called on Democrats to not inject them into the campaign.

-On June 22, 2004, after receiving the report from the court appointed referee, the judge released the files that were deemed consistent with the interests of Ryan's young child.
-In those files, Jeri Ryan alleged that Jack Ryan had taken her to sex clubs in several cities, intending for them to have sex in public.

-The decision to release the files generated much controversy because it went against both parents' direct request, and because it reversed the earlier decision to seal the papers in the best interest of the child.
-Jim Oberweis, Ryan's defeated GOP opponent, commented that "these are allegations made in a divorce hearing, and we all know people tend to say things that aren't necessarily true in divorce proceedings when there is money involved and custody of children involved."
+As the campaign progressed, the Tribune lawsuit seeking to unseal the Ryans' child custody files continued.
+The Obama campaign emailed reporters about the story while refraining from on-the-record commentary.
+On March 29, Los Angeles County Superior Court judge Robert Schnider ruled that a court-appointed referee would decide which custody files should remain sealed to protect the interests of the couple's young child.
+A few days later, Obama changed his position, calling on Democrats not to make the Ryans' divorce a campaign issue.
+On June 22, after receiving the referee's report, Schnider publicly released those files that were deemed consistent with the interests of the Ryans' son.
+The released files included allegations by Jeri Ryan that Jack Ryan had taken her to sex clubs in several cities, intending for them to have sex in public.
+Schnider's decision was immediately controversial, because the release went against both parties' direct request and reversed the earlier decision to seal all files in the best interest of the child.
+Oberweis, Ryan's primary opponent, questioned whether the allegations had any public merit, remarking, "These are allegations made in a divorce hearing, and we all know people tend to say things that aren't necessarily true in divorce proceedings when there is money involved and custody of children involved."